mj2p/pool_ladder/README.md

 * Players that have been challenged can extend the match time out.
 * If a player has been challenged twice in a row, they can decline the next challenge.
 * Runs on Heroku
+* Progamatically fetch match data from the <url>/match-data/<season_id or '0' for all > endpoint (use shared secret as declared in variables below)

 ## Installation
 #### Basic App